 Since nearly all of the Amex Business Platinum benefits reward travel, small-business owners who don’t do a lot of traveling probably won’t benefit from this card.
 Not only do non-travelers not rack up points as quickly, but you’ll also miss out on the travel-related perks and 35% redemption boost on qualifying airline purchases that really make this card valuable for the right cardholder.

 Luckily, you have plenty of other options if you’re looking for the best business credit card for your growing business.
 Start by asking yourself where your business does the most spending and where you’re hoping to grow.
-If you’re currently putting a lot of money into online advertising, for example, consider a business credit card that rewards advertising spend.
-If your business could use a little extra cash flow to expand its operations, consider a 0% intro APR business credit card that offers a temporary zero-interest period on new purchases.
+If you’re currently putting a lot of money into online advertising, for example, consider a business credit card that rewards advertising spending.

-One last tip from a person who’s run her own small business for nearly a decade: If your small business isn’t pulling in enough revenue to afford a $595 annual fee, the Amex Business Platinum card is probably not the best choice for you.
+One last tip from a small-business owner with nearly a decade of experience: If your small business isn’t pulling in enough revenue to afford a $695 annual fee, the Amex Business Platinum card is probably not the best choice for you.
 If you’re still hoping to earn Membership Rewards points and take advantage of the high level of service and benefits that American Express offers, you might want to consider another American Express credit card, such as the no-annual-fee American Express Blue Business Cash™ Card.

-The American Express Business Platinum Card is designed for small business owners who want to use a premium credit card to take their business to the next level.
-Yes, the Amex Business Platinum charges a $595 annual fee – but the Amex Business Platinum benefits could help you earn back the cost of that fee and much more, as long as you know how to maximize the rewards and perks that come with your Business Platinum card.
+The American Express Business Platinum Card is designed for small-business owners who want to use a premium card to take their business to the next level.
+Yes, the Amex Business Platinum charges a hefty annual fee – but the Amex Business Platinum benefits could help you earn back the cost of that fee and much more, as long as you know how to maximize the rewards and perks that come with your Business Platinum card.